 Seniors can sustain a variety of injuries after a fall, and a concussion is one of the most common and potentially problematic if not treated properly.
-Mississauga, ON, senior home care professionals discuss 3 steps you can take to help your elderly loved one if he or she has had a concussion.
+Mississauga home care professionals discuss 3 steps you can take to help your elderly loved one if he or she has had a concussion.

 1. Seek Medical Attention